Slapping (strike): Bitch slap

-"Bitch slap" is slang phrase that dates back to the 1990s.
-It means to slap someone hard for being insolent or unproductive in order to show dissatisfaction, contempt, or disrespect with the goal of gaining dominance over them and reducing them to submission.
+"Bitch slap" is a slang phrase that dates to the 1990s.
+It means to slap someone to express dominance, contempt, or disrespect.

 Happy slapping

 For about five years beginning in 2004, happy slapping became a UK fad.
 Happy slapping is the phenomenon whereby kids assault someone while being taped by a friend on their mobile phone: afterwards the video is uploaded to a site like YouTube.
 Media coverage of the alleged trend led to a nationwide moral panic, including a call by one member of parliament for schools to block mobile phone signals.

 Usage and meaning

 The purpose of a slap is often to humiliate, more than injure.
 A "slap in the face" is a common idiom, dating back to the late 1800s, that means to rebuke, rebuff or insult.

 In his 2004 text The Naked Woman: A Study of the Female Body, anthropologist Desmond Morris defines what he calls the "cheek slap," which he describes as "the classic action of a lady responding to the unwelcome attentions of a male."
 Morris categorizes the cheek slap as a "display blow", meaning one that is impossible to ignore but doesn't cause much damage.

 The word "slap" is frequently used to minimize the perceived violence of an act, even if the act was especially severe.
 One person may hit another across the face and injure them severely, but in calling it a slap, it may seem less severe, since slapping is often associated with minor violence.